pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 # Pryv.io installation guide

-This guide contains instructions to install a Pryv.io cluster platform.
+This guide contains instructions to install a Pryv.io **cluster** platform.
-You should have prepared your machines with the [Infrastructure procurement Guide](https://api.pryv.com/customer-resources/#guides-and-documents) first.
+It assumes you have prepared your machines with the [infrastructure procurement guide](https://api.pryv.com/customer-resources/infrastructure-procurement/) first.

 ## Table of contents

-- Centralized configuration setup
+- New centralized configuration scheme
-- pryv directory
+- `pryv` directory
 - Run the initialisation scripts
 - Platform setup
 - System keys